Alexander Slepkov: The Ryutin affair

 Around 1932, Slepkov and Martemyan Ryutin formed a conspiratorial group who called themselves the 'Union of Marxist-Leninists', but was known in the Stalinist press as the 'Ryutin-Slepkov Group', who distributed an almost book-length manifesto, written by Ryutin, attacking Stalin over the brutal treatment of the USSR's rural population.
 After the group was betrayed to the OGPU, Slepkov was arrested on 26 September, and sentenced to three years exile in Tara, in Siberia.
 He was arrested again in April 1933, accused of being leader of the "anti-party counter-revolutionary group of the right-wing Slepkov and others".
 On 16 April, he was sentenced to five years in prison, which he served in Verkhneuralsk, in Chelyabinsk region.
 Thirty three members of this supposed organisation were sentenced to prison terms on the same day.

 Death

-Slepkov was brought back to Moscow for interrogation after the assassination of Sergei Kirov in December 1936, and executed on 26 May 1937.
+Slepkov was brought back to Moscow for interrogation after the assassination of Sergei Kirov in December 1936.
+On 15 May 1937, his name was included on a death list signed by Stalin, Molotov, Kaganovich and Yezhov.
+He was executed after a closed trial on 26 May 1937.
 His name was mentioned repeatedly during the last of the Moscow Show Trials, in March 1938, at which Bukharin, the main defendant, 'confessed' that he had dispatched Slepkov to the Kuban in 1932 "to prepare a kulak revolt.".